Tiger shot dead in Henry County after it attacks dog | Atlanta: News, Weather and Traffic

 RELATED: Exotic animal sightings: Metro Atlanta has had its share

-Officers aren’t equipped with tranquilizers and came across the Bengal tiger before animal control authorities arrived, Smith said.
+Officers weren’t equipped with tranquilizers and came across the Bengal tiger before animal control authorities arrived, Smith said.

 “It was large enough to be of great concern to us,” Smith said.

-The search for the owners prompted PETA to issue a $2,500 reward.
+The search for the owner prompted PETA to issue a $2,500 reward.

 “Wild animals belong in the wild,” PETA spokeswoman Brittany Peet said in a news release, “and when dangerous apex predators are confined to private homes or for entertainment, the consequences can be fatal.”